 If you do need health insurance while travelling, we advise a policy that covers you for the worst possible scenario, such as an accident requiring an ambulance or an emergency flight home.

 Slovenia does not require any mandatory vaccinations from international travellers.

-Health Insurance Institute of Slovenia (www.zzzs.si) Extensive information on healthcare providers and insurance options if you do happen to fall ill on your trip.
+Health Insurance Institute of Slovenia (www.zzzs.si) Provides extensive information on healthcare providers and insurance options if you do happen to fall ill on your trip.